ReticentPixie/sunday-night-gaming/README.md

 # Sunday Night Gaming
-App to support planning & logistics of the weekly gaming habits of members of a private Discord server.
+App to support the planning & logistics of a weekly game night among members of a private Discord server.

 # Technologies Used
 * HTML